weecology/forecasting-course/content/lessons/scenarios/instructor_notes.md

 * But recognizing uncertainty and potential for surprises
 * Constructing story lines for each possible future to guide decision making

-> Has any one been involed in scenario planning?
+> Has anyone been involved in scenario planning?

 > Which are the benefits of scenario planning?